Resources

 Getting data into your Turbine data application comes in two steps:

-1) Identify which resources to connect.
-You will need to create resources before referencing in your code.
-2) Articulate how the resources are used.
+- Articulate how the resources are used.
 Whether pulling data records from or writing output to a resource.

 Depending on the type of resource, you may use the resource as a data source, from which data is pulled into your Turbine data application, or as a data destination: a location to which the transformed records from your Turbine app are written to.